AdobeDocs/campaign.en/help/common/profiles/using/editing-a-profile.md

 ---
 product: campaign
-title: Editing a profile
+title: Edit a profile
-description: Editing a profile
+description: Learn how to edit a profile in Adobe Campaign
 audience: platform
 content-type: reference
 topic-tags: profile-management